WesProL/wesprol-compiler/README.md

 use \Standard\Format;

 class Program {
+    // Note, this leaks memory by design, strings are never cleaned up.
-    public static function main() void {
+    // That is fine for short-lived example processes though. public static function main() void {
         // Rust style ranges
         for i in 1..=100 {